smart-edge-open/specs/doc/enhanced-platform-awareness/openness-rmd.md

 >
 This feature allows you to allocate a guaranteed number of cache ways for a container.
 This is useful when you need consistent performance or need to meet real-time requirements.
 This feature depends on the [RMD Daemon](https://github.com/intel/rmd/) and the Kubernetes [RMD Operator](https://github.com/intel/rmd-operator) to control it.
-For more information about cache allocation and available cache pools, please refer to [RMD cache pools](https://github.com/intel/rmd/#cache-poolsgroups)
+For more information about cache allocation and available cache pools, refer to the [RMD cache pools](https://github.com/intel/rmd/#cache-poolsgroups)
 This feature is for the OpenNESS Network Edge deployment mode.

 ## Usage
-To start, you have to enable the RMD feature in *group_vars/all/10-default.yml* when installing OpenNESS (Under the Network Edge section):
+Enable the RMD feature in *group_vars/all/10-default.yml* when installing OpenNESS (Under the Network Edge section):
 > rmd_operator_enable: True
 >
 This will install the underlying infrastructure.
-Next you will need to find out which cores are used by your container.
-You can use the following shell function for that:
+Next, use the following shell function to determine which cores are used by your container:
 ```bash
 #!/bin/sh